A Screened List Of High-Quality Stocks - July 2020

 As a long term investor whose goal is to find a list of good stocks for long term investment without spending a great deal of time, sustainability in business performance is very important to me.
 Without this sustainability requirement, more careful due diligence and management of positions to adjust for cyclical business conditions would be required.

-2. Return on Invested Capital (NASDAQ:ROIC)
+2. Return on Invested Capital (ROIC)

 For every $1 invested into the business, how much money can the business generate?
 I view this as the most important quantitative metric of business quality.
 It is mostly an industry-agnostic metric which is important because my screens will be looking at companies across all industries.